- Recall key information about distracted driving.

-- Identify techniques to share the road safely with distracted drivers.
+- Select techniques for safely sharing the road with distracted drivers.

 The purpose of this lesson is to heighten drivers’ awareness of the dangers of distracted driving and identify ways to stay safe when sharing the road with distracted drivers.